jonwrobson/attack-navigator-talon-design/USAGE.md

 Buttons labelled 'select all' and 'deselect all' are provided to quickly select/deselect all techniques in the results area.
 You can use this in conjunction with the search input to select all results which match the given query.

+# Attack Chain Visualization

+The Attack Chain Visualization feature provides interactive visualization of how threat groups use techniques as part of their complete attack paths.
+Attack chains show the sequential flow of techniques used by specific threat groups and campaigns, ordered by their position in the ATT&CK kill chain (tactics).

+## Opening the Attack Chain Viewer

+To view attack chains for a technique:

+1. **Right-click** on any technique in the matrix to open the context menu
+2. Select **"view attack chains"** from the menu (this option only appears for techniques that have documented usage by threat groups)
+3. The attack chain viewer will open in a modal overlay displaying all available attack chains

+If a technique has no documented usage by threat groups in campaigns, the "view attack chains" option will not be available in the context menu.

+## Understanding Attack Chains

+Each attack chain shows:

+- **Threat Group:** The APT group or threat actor that used the technique
+- **Campaign Count:** Number of documented campaigns where this attack path was observed
+- **Attack Path:** A visual tree showing the sequence of techniques used, ordered by tactic (reconnaissance → initial access → execution → etc.)
+- **Selected Technique:** The technique you right-clicked is highlighted with a star (★) in the chain
+- **Score Indicators:** Techniques that have scores in your current layer are marked with a filled circle (●), while unscored techniques show an empty circle (○)

+The attack path visualization uses a tree structure where:
+- Each node represents a technique
+- Nodes are ordered top-to-bottom by their position in the ATT&CK kill chain
+- Lines connecting nodes show the campaign count on the edge
+- The selected technique (the one you clicked) is highlighted for easy reference

+## Filtering and Navigating Chains

+### Group Filtering

+Use the filter input at the top of the viewer to search for specific threat groups:

+1. Type in the **filter input** to search by group name (e.g., "APT28", "Lazarus")
+2. The filter applies automatically after a brief delay (debounced for performance)
+3. Only groups matching your search term will be displayed
+4. Clear the filter to show all groups again

+### Expanding and Collapsing Groups

+- **Click on a group header** to expand or collapse that group's attack chains
+- The chevron icon (► or ▼) indicates the current state
+- Groups show the number of campaigns in parentheses
+- Use this to focus on specific threat actors of interest

+## Applying Scores from Attack Chains

+The attack chain viewer allows you to apply scores to techniques based on the attack paths you're reviewing:

+1. **Click on technique nodes** in the attack chain trees to select them
+2. Selected techniques are tracked at the top of the viewer (shows count)
+3. Click **"Apply Scores"** button to add +1 to the score of each selected technique in your current layer
+4. Scores are applied cumulatively - clicking "Apply Scores" multiple times will continue incrementing

+**Common Use Cases:**
+- **Threat prioritization:** Select techniques used by threat groups relevant to your organization
+- **Coverage analysis:** Build up scores based on observed attack patterns to identify gaps
+- **Red team planning:** Select techniques from real-world attack chains to create realistic scenarios

+**Tips:**
+- Techniques that already have scores are indicated with a filled circle (●) in the visualization
+- You can select techniques across multiple groups before applying scores
+- The score count in the button shows how many techniques you've selected
+- Applied scores persist in your layer and can be saved with your layer file

+## Closing the Viewer

+Click the **X button** in the top-right corner or press **Escape** to close the attack chain viewer and return to the matrix view.

 # Toolbar Controls

 The stickiness of the toolbar can be changed by clicking on the enable/disable sticky toolbar button (<img src="nav-app/src/assets/icons/ic_push_pin_black_24px.svg">)